jeffpooley/shortcuts-citation-tools/CitationArticle_shortcut.md

 ## CitationArticle Version 1.02 | Updated 2019-11-02

+### NOTE: DEPRECATED DUE TO CHANGES IN THE DATACITE API

+*This Shortcut is no longer updated and may break or be broken*

 The Shortcut uses the Crossref and Datacite APIs to retrieve, based on search keywords:

 * a fully formatted article citation (in a designated [CSL citation style](https://github.com/citation-style-language/styles))